Alejogb1/job-board/blog-data/why-am-i-getting-typeerror-with-unexpected-numsamples-argument.md

 id: "why-am-i-getting-typeerror-with-unexpected-numsamples-argument"
 ---

-, let's unpack this TypeError issue you're encountering with an unexpected `num_samples` argument.
+TypeError issue you're encountering with an unexpected `num_samples` argument.
 I've seen this one crop up a few times, usually in scenarios where library updates or subtle API shifts are in play.
 It's a common stumble, especially when working with data processing or machine learning pipelines.
 Let’s break down why this might happen and how you can address it.

 Essentially, a `TypeError` with an unexpected argument means you're passing a parameter, in this case `num_samples`, to a function or method that wasn't designed to receive it.
 The error message itself is the compiler’s way of telling you, "Hey, I don't know what to do with this."
 This usually boils down to a mismatch between what you think a function should accept and what it actually does.
 The `num_samples` parameter typically relates to specifying the number of data points to draw, which could indicate you’re likely interacting with a library that performs sampling or data generation, especially within machine learning or numerical computation frameworks.